Pedr0S22/Diabetes-Diagnosis-Predicting-Diabetes-Through-Binary-and-Ternary-/README.md

 - **SciPy (stats):** Utilized for statistical analysis in exploratory data analysis (EDA).
 - **Matplotlib, Seaborn:** Used for visualizing data and understanding trends in EDA.

-Additionally, download the dataset from the link provided above and place it in the same directory as this project.
+Additionally, download the datasets from the link provided above and place them in the same directory as this project.

 ## Further Information